Complete condensation of photon noise in nonlinear dissipative systems: Quantum theory of a nonlinear resonator with frequency-dependent loss

-Eq.
-(32) is the main result of the Langevin theory of decay of an anharmonic oscillator with intensity-dependent loss of the type resulting from nonlinear dispersive loss introduced in Sec.
+Eqs.
+(S46) and (S47) represent the main result of the Langevin theory of decay of an anharmonic oscillator with intensity-dependent loss of the type resulting from nonlinear dispersive loss introduced in Sec.
 II.
+Although we have derived the Langevin equation from the density matrix equation specific to the Hamiltonian of Eq.
+(S2) $-$ the content of Eqs.
+(S46-S47) is more general and are expected to describe photon number fluctuations in generic systems for which the loss coefficient depends on photon number.

+Before moving on to the analysis of lasers employing this sharp loss, we comment on the ``Langevinization'' procedure.
+As stated, Eq.
+(S41) appears as an unjustified assumption (regardless of how well it works).
+We note that such an equation may also be more rigorously derived by considering an explicit reservoir, writing the Heisenberg equations of motion for $a$ and $d$, and integrating out the reservoirs in the Markov and adiabatic approximations.
+This is demonstrated in the Appendix, and in some cases provides a cleaner derivation of the nonlinear loss of Eq.
+(S24).

-In the next section, we will use this Langevin equation, in conjunction with the known Langevin equations describing a pumped gain medium, to derive the quantum statistical theory of lasers with sharp intensity-dependent loss.
+In the next section, we will use this Langevin equation, in conjunction with the standard Langevin equations describing a pumped gain medium, to derive the quantum statistical theory of lasers with sharp intensity-dependent loss.
 We then show how Fock and macroscopic sub-Poissonian states result.